 Can I replace a vanity without doing a full renovation?

-Yes, a like-for-like vanity replacement using existing plumbing connections is a standard partial renovation task.
-You will need a licensed plumber, but no tile removal or waterproofing rework is required.
+Yes.
+A like-for-like vanity replacement using existing plumbing connections is a standard partial renovation task.
+A licensed plumber is required, but no tile removal or waterproofing rework is needed.

 Do I need a plumber for a partial bathroom update in NSW?

 Yes.
 Any work involving taps, toilets, drainage, or water connections must be carried out by a licensed plumber in NSW.
-Cosmetic tasks like painting or accessory installation do not.
+Cosmetic tasks like painting or accessory installation do not require a licence.

 Is bath resurfacing worth it compared to replacement?